MicrosoftDocs/power-platform/power-platform/admin/set-up-dynamics-365-online-to-use-sharepoint-online.md

 As a workaround, you can set the unmanaged devices policy to "Allow full access from desktop apps, mobile apps, and the web" on SharePoint Online.

 1. Sign in to [https://admin.microsoft.com](https://admin.microsoft.com) as a global or SharePoint admin.
-If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.
+If you see a message that you don't have permission to access the page, you don't have Microsoft 365 administrator permissions in your organization.
 2. In the left pane, select **Admin centers** > **SharePoint**.
 3. In the SharePoint admin center, select **access control** in the left pane.